|

 Lori L. Lake

-(2007 Medal Winner) is the author of six
+(2007 Medal Winner) is the author of twelve

-novels, two collections of short stories, and the editor of
+novels, two short story collections, and the editor of four

-two anthologies including the Lambda Literary Award Finalist
+anthologies including the Lambda Literary Award Finalist The

-The Milk of Human Kindness: Lesbian Authors Write About
+Milk of Human Kindness: Lesbian Authors Write About Mothers

-Moon Rising, won the 2007 Golden Crown Literary Award
+the 2007 Golden Crown Literary Award in General/Dramatic Fiction

-Award Finalist.
-Lori lived in the Twin Cities for 26 years
+Lori lived in the Twin Cities for 26 years but has been located

 workshops on writing topics such as character building, plot,